esper-io/console_docs/docs/devices-groups/view.md

 The top section for all the views at the Directory-level display a summary of the entire fleet.
 The ‘Show More’ link will display the most recent devices in each category.

 You can scan the QR code to onboard devices directly to the Directory.
-However, onboarding to groups is an efficient way to begin provisioning devices automatically when the group has a Blueprint applied.
+However, onboarding to groups is an efficient way to begin onboarding devices automatically when the group has a Blueprint applied.
 If you scan the QR code for the directory, that device will not be associated with any group and you cannot automate device management until a device is moved into a group.
 Following are the view available at the Directory level: